You will need a pestle and mortar, a hand blender and a large oven proof casserole dish with a tight fitting lid.

 Serve with basmati rice, green beans and mangetout.
 Garnish with freshly chopped coriander leaves.

-A tin of drained chickpeas at the beginning of cooking will be a delicious (and nutritious) meal.
+For extra nutrition, why not add a tin of drained chickpeas to this delicious meal?
 This is a great meal for the freezer.
 If you have any leftovers (unless they are being eaten in the next 5 days), be sure to box and label them carefully and pop them in the freezer for that day when you don’t feel like cooking.
 We all have them!”